If you’re looking for your first, high-quality telescope, I see no reason why it shouldn’t be a Dob – a Dobsonian that

 This depends on the seller.
 Many packages have been shipped in two separate boxes – one for the tube and the other for the base with each box weighing approximately 30 lbs.

 The SkyWatcher Dobsonian telescope is highly recommended and one of the best Dobsonian telescopes for any beginner and intermediate observer.

 I believe it will help you learn how to star hop and chart maps while learning the techniques that will make you a pro.
 While it’s not the greatest for astrophotography, the images you’ll see will motivate you to learn more to justify an upgrade in the future.

-Fortunately, this isn’t a scope that you throw away after you’ve bought a new one.
+Fortunately, this isn’t a telescope that you throw away after you’ve bought a new one.
 It will last a long time and may likely be your go-to telescope for many years to come.